nanocurrency/nano-docs/docs/integration-guides/the-basics.md

 *Scenario*

-* We want to change our representative at the same time we perform a send or receive.
+* We want to change our representative at the same time we perform a send or receive of funds.
-* We want to send 3 more $nano$ to account `xrb_1q3hqecaw15cjt7thbtxu3pbzr1eihtzzpzxguoc37bj1wc5ffoh7w74gi6p`
+* We want to send 2 more $nano$ to account `nano_1q3hqecaw15cjt7thbtxu3pbzr1eihtzzpzxguoc37bj1wc5ffoh7w74gi6p`
-* We want to revert our representative back to `xrb_3p1asma84n8k84joneka776q4egm5wwru3suho9wjsfyuem8j95b3c78nw8j`
+* We want to revert our representative back to `nano_3p1asma84n8k84joneka776q4egm5wwru3suho9wjsfyuem8j95b3c78nw8j`

 *Response*